skeyll/SynicSugar/README.md

 SynicSugar is the syntax sugar to synchronize a game via the internet.
 The introduce and the process is super sonic.
 The goal is an easy online-game dev for everyone!

+## Feature
+- Max 64 peers full-mesh connction
+- No cost and No CCU Limit
+- MatchMake with your conditions
+- Host-Migration
+- Re-connect to a disconnected match
+- Cross-platform connction (Android, iOS, Windows, and Console)

 ```csharp
 using SynicSugar.P2P;
 using MemoryPack;